Quasa

 Hello!

-Mobile and millennials are not a cliché, but a fact that is now a reality.
-According to statistics, 85% of millennials own smartphones and access them on average 157 times per day.
-They can be found deep within their phones.
-These are potential customers and young people that online stores can tap into.
+Mobile usage among millennials is no longer a cliché—it’s a measurable reality.
+According to statistics, 85% of millennials own smartphones and check them on average 157 times per day.
+These highly engaged users represent a valuable audience that smart online stores can reach effectively.

-Below are seven tips to optimize your mobile experience with your e-commerce site.
+Below are seven practical tips to optimize the mobile experience on your e-commerce site.

 Simple Shopping Experience